-The City of Sainte Genevieve Missouri is located in Sainte Genevieve County, about 1 hour and 15 minutes south of Downtown St Louis via Interstate 55.
-Important roads for the community are State Highway 32, US Highway 61, Ste Genevieve Drive, Center Drive, Market Street, 3rd Street, Main Street, Merchant Street and others.
-The population of Sainte Genevieve was 4,410 residents in 2010.
+The City of Sainte Genevieve, Missouri is located in Sainte Genevieve County, about 1 hour and 15 minutes south of Downtown St. Louis via Interstate 55.
+Important roads for the community are State Highway 32, US Highway 61, Ste.
+Genevieve Drive, Center Drive, Market Street, 3rd Street, Main Street, Merchant Street and others.

 The City of Sainte Genevieve was officially incorporated in 1805 but was founded much earlier.
 French settlers came to the area from the French controlled Illinois Country sometime between 1722 and the 1740's.
 The year that Sainte Genevieve is generally believed to have been established is 1735.
 What drew the French to the area was the rich farm land along both sides of the Mississippi River.
 On the east bank was the French settlements of Kaskaskia, Cahokia and Prairie du Rocher and the French fortification, Fort de Chartres.
 The original location for Sainte Genevieve was in that rich farm land right along the Mississippi River, but it was also in the flood plain of the Mississippi.
 Inevitably, the town was completely flooded in the Great Flood of 1785 and had to moved to its present location, about two miles north and about a half mile inland from its original location.